lyh133/UE5RPG/README.md

 - [Abilities](#abilities)

 ## Overview
-My Action RPG Project with Unreal Engine. with characters imported from Dazstudio using Genesis 9 Skeleton with fully modular clothing and High resolution Mesh
+My Action RPG Project with Unreal Engine. with characters imported from Dazstudio using Genesis 9 Skeleton with fully modular clothing and 8K resolution Mesh. works with Dazstudio Morph target to bring facial animation to character.

 ## Animation System
 - Animation Overlay System for additive animations (Injured,Tired, battle stance)